Archewell: Archewell Philanthropies (formerly Archewell Foundation)

 In September 2025, the foundation declared that it would donate $150,000 to the charity Save the Children to continue humanitarian aid in Gaza, $200,000 to the World Health Organization to support medical evacuations from Gaza to Jordan, and $150,000 to the Centre of Blast Injury Studies, which is a division of the Centre for Injury Studies at the Imperial College London, to support its efforts to create prostheses that can help injured children.
 In October 2025, it was reported that the foundation's Parents' Network had partnered with ParentsTogether to advocate for families and online safety amid increasing use of AI.
+In December of the same year, a spokesperson for the organization confirmed that they had partnered with numerous fundraising partners over the years, including CharityBuzz.
+In January 2026, it was reported that the organization's Parents' Network initiative had been transferred to the nonprofit ParentsTogether along with a cash grant to cover the first year of core operations.

 Archewell Foundation Fund

 As of January 2021, "Archewell Foundation is establishing the Archewell Foundation Fund" to support the goals of the UCLA Center for Critical Internet Inquiry (C2I2) in the technology sector.